loyjoy/academy/basic/design/branding/branding.md

 * #### Navigation

 > Find the three dots next to the arrow in the header chat animation to manage your sign-in or -out options, enable imprint or enable the chat restart and reset.
+Before a chatbot goes live, an imprint must be set.

 ### Persistent quick replies